 Backup4all employs a unique system that decides automatically what backup type to use in order to save the most file versions (within the same allotted storage space) on your destination and improve the backup speed.
 Using the smart backup option you optimize the backup process and reduce decision time as you don't have to compare various backup types to chose what's more suitable.

-With Backup4all you can back-up your data online to Amazon S3 or Microsoft Azure.
+With Backup4all you can back-up your data in the cloud to Google Drive, Microsoft OneDrive, Dropbox, Amazon S3, Microsoft Azure or BOX.
 This way you benefit from the most powerful infrastructures for protecting online data, while using the backup program you're used to.

 Block-level backup speeds up the backup process of large files as it only back-up the modified blocks of data instead of the entire file.
 As an example, if you have a backup job for a large Outlook profile, whenever you receive a new email Backup4all knows to back-up only the bits of data that modified rather than the whole PST.

 Backup4all shows messages when certain actions occur (i.e. when finishing a backup).
 These notifications can be shown in a pop-up window or be silently saved in the Messages panel.